Nickel-nc/ParkOn_proj/readme.md

 Mask R-CNN (regional convolutional neural network) is a two stage framework: the first stage scans the image and generates proposals(areas likely to contain an object).
 And the second stage classifies the proposals and generates bounding boxes and masks.
 Passing through the backbone network, the image is converted from 1024x1024px x 3 (RGB) to a feature map of shape 32x32x2048.
 This feature map becomes the input for the following stages.

-Further imporvements:
+Functional features:

-- Detection Area: The model detection looks for selected region in order to achieve better precise and works faster
+- detection Area: The model detection looks for selected region in order to achieve better precise and works faste
+- options for parking spots detection: use prepared bounding boxes for parking spots; detect the parking spots from unmoving cars for a long time; calculate parking spots as free space between cars using parking area and border line.

 model scheme: